Rob Mason

-Rob Mason (born June 8, 1976) was an American politician serving as a member of the Idaho House of Representatives from the 16th district from 2018 to 2020.
+Rob Mason (born June 8, 1976) is an American politician serving as a member of the Idaho House of Representatives from the 16th district from 2018 to 2020.
 Mason is a member of the Democratic Party and is an environmentalist.

 Early life and education

 Rob Mason was born on June 8, 1976, in Elizabethtown, Pennsylvania.
 He went to college at Georgia Tech, where he became an environmentalist and graduated with a bachelor's degree in environmental biology.

 Early career

 Mason was a member of the U.S. Forest Service for seven years from 2001 to 2008.
 After leaving the U.S Forest Service, Mason was the head of Selway-Bitterroot Frank Church Foundation for five years, from 2008 to 2013.
 Mason is currently the Central Idaho Representative for the Wilderness Society, a job he has held since 2013.

 Idaho House of Representatives

 Committees

 During his term, Mason has served on the following Committees.